dreamteam-devs/relic/README.md

 When implementing the new feature, follow Dart's best practices and use the same coding style as the one used in the project.
 Submit your work as a pull request.
 We intend this work sample to be as similar as possible to doing real work on Serverpod, except, of course, it's at a much smaller scale.
 Choose data structures that are scalable for a large number of endpoints and for handling many requests to the server.

 ## Metrics collection
-The following metrics should be tracked on a per-endpoint basis:
+The following metrics should be tracked on a per-path/endpoint basis:

-- Request count per endpoint.
+- Request count per path/endpoint.
 - Average response time (measure the time it takes to process the request).
 - Response code distribution.

+Path's ending with a trailing slash should be treated the same as if the slash was not there.
+E.g., `/example` and `/example/` should be logged as the same endpoint.

 ## Data storage
 The metrics will be stored in memory for simplicity.
 It's not necessary to persist the data between restarts of the server.

 ## Analytics retrieval
 An endpoint should be added, `/stats`, that returns a JSON structure with the data.
 If a `path` parameter is set, the stats endpoint will return data for the specific endpoint.
 If no path parameter is set, aggregated data for all endpoints are returned.
+The aggregated data should have the same format as if a `path` is specified (i.e., it shouldn't return a list of different data points).

 ## Tests
 Write tests that validate the `/stats` endpoint and the middleware.